jk5445/parallel-primes/README.md

 # Parallel Primes

-## MPI
+## Overview

-This project uses MPI.
-MPI is a library for parallel processes.
-The processes do not share memory and can only communicate through MPI communication calls.
-While more complex algorithms and/or a shared memory approach would yield a better speedup, the goal of this project is to increase familiarity with MPI and the distributed memory approach to parallelization.
+This project is an excercise in parallel programming.
+The goal is to write an algorithm that makes use of multiple processors with distributed memory to generate prime numbers.

 ## Sieve of Eratosthenes